 - There are, proportionately, fewer New Canadians on the welfare rolls than native-born or old-stock Canadians.

 I believe that any fair-minded person must conclude from those facts, and I assert that they are real facts, not just my opinions, that Canada can absorb and, indeed, needs more immigrants.
 In other words, the “69 per cent [of Conservative voters who] thought there were too many visible minorities coming to Canada” according to data cited by Tasha Kheiriddin, are wrong because there is, simply, no way that Australia, Belgium, the Czech Republic and Denmark are going to send us enough immigrants who look like most of us and come from similar socio-cultural backgrounds.
-The immigrants we need, just to sustain our economy and, therefore, our “sacred” social safety net, must come from e.g. China, Fiji, India and the Philippines.
+The immigrants we need, just to sustain our economy and, therefore, our “sacred” social safety net, must come from e.g. Fiji, Hong Kong, India and the Philippines.

 The fastest growing populations, the World Bank says (see chart above) are in the Arab world (3.3) and in “Fragile and conflict affected situations” (4.4), many of which, if UN peacekeeping missions are an indication, are in Africa, and from “Heavily indebted poor countries” (4.8), many of which the International Monetary Fund says are also in Africa and in Latin America.
 It’s not surprising that so many of the illegal migrants arriving at Roxam Road are from e.g. Haiti and Nigeria.